 Here's a quick example showing how to use Mail to send a message:

+'''

-% Mail -s "this is the subject" choptuik@physics.ubc.ca This is a one line test message.
-Cc: % sends the contents of file message.
+% Mail -s "this is the subject" choptuik@physics.ubc.ca

+This is a one line test message.

+Cc:

+'''

 Note that multiple recipients can be specified on the command line.
 Another form involves redirection from a file.